hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

 The remainder of the available options are optional:

-* `args` (string) - Arguments to pass to the shell script when executing it as a single string.
+* `args` (string or array) - Arguments to pass to the shell script when executing it as a single string.
 These arguments must be written as if they were typed directly on the command line, so be sure to escape characters, quote, etc. as needed.
+You may also pass the arguments in using an array.
+In this case, Vagrant will handle quoting for you.

 * `binary` (boolean) - Vagrant automatically replaces Windows line endings with Unix line endings.
 If this is true, then Vagrant will not do this.
 By default